-Responsible leadership and the role of a business in society.
 The nature and development of entrepreneurship; the individual entrepreneur and characteristics of South African entrepreneurs.
-Looking at the window of opportunity.
+Creativity and innovation, opportunity finding and exploitation.
+The business plan and resource requirements are explored.
 Getting started (business start up).
 Exploring different routes to entrepreneurship: entering a family business, buying a franchise, home-based business and the business buyout.
 This semester also covers how entrepreneurs can network and find support in their environments.
 Case studies of successful entrepreneurs - also South African entrepreneurs - are studied.

+Prerequisites

-Module credits 13.00 Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Humanities Faculty of Natural and Agricultural Sciences Prerequisites At least 5 (60-69%) in Mathematics in the Grade 12 examination.
-Candidates who do not qualify for STK 110 must register for STK 113 and STK 123 Contact time 1 tutorial per week, 1 practical per week, 3 lectures per week Language of tuition Both Afr and Eng
+At least 5 (60-69%) in Mathematics in the Grade 12 examination.
+Candidates who do not qualify for STK 110 must register for STK 113 and STK 123

+Contact time 1 tutorial per week, 1 practical per week, 3 lectures per week